 However, there are several things you should be aware of to ensure water safety for your dog.

 For example, it is mistakenly believed that all dogs are “born swimmers” as the majority have the reflex to allow them to do the doggy paddle when in deep water, yet this movement won’t necessarily carry them to the edge of the pool or lake.

 Are all breeds good swimmers?

-Dogs can, as a rule, be categorised into those that are naturals in the water, others that don’t enjoy water activities at all, and others who you can possibly teach to swim.
-When attempting to swim for the first time, some dogs will find it awkward to master the paddling action, with lots of splashing but not getting very far.
+Dogs can, as a rule, be categorised into those that are natural in the water, others that don’t enjoy water activities at all, and others who you can teach to swim.
+Some dogs will find it awkward to master the paddling action when attempting to swim for the first time, with lots of splashing but not getting very far.
 However, with practice, this skill will improve.

 When to introduce your dog to water

 If you can introduce water play for your new pup from around 6-8 weeks onwards, they will have plenty of fun just splashing around in a bowl of water in the garden.
 When a little older, take them to a lake or an algae-free pond with slow-moving or still water, preferably not a river where the currents can be quite strong.
 Spend time playing at the edge of the pond, and look for somewhere with a gentle slope where your dog can enter the water easily.
 A favourite toy or even entering the water with them, maybe all it takes for a hesitant dog to begin to swim.

 Don’t rush things, and certainly make sure that your dog is totally confident in deeper water before asking him to retrieve things.

 If your dog is afraid of water